-On June 18, 2020 we issued \$100.0 million aggregate principal amount of 4.25% convertible senior notes with a maturity date of July 1, 2025 (the "Convertible Senior Notes").
+On June 18, 2020 we issued \$100.0 million aggregate principal amount of 4.25% Convertible Senior Notes with a maturity date of July 1, 2025 (the "Convertible Senior Notes").
 The net proceeds from this offering, after deducting initial purchasers' discounts and costs directly related to this offering, were approximately \$96.5 million.
 On January 1, 2021 we adopted ASU 2020-06 and adjusted the carrying balance of the Convertible Senior Notes to notional.
-The Convertible Senior Notes balance was \$100.0 million recorded in Long-term debt on the Condensed Consolidated Balance Sheets as of March 31, 2021.
+The Convertible Senior Notes balance was \$100.0 million recorded in Long-term debt on the Condensed Consolidated Balance Sheets as of September 30, 2021.
 The Convertible Senior Notes may be settled in cash, stock, or a combination thereof, solely at our discretion.
 The initial conversion rate of the Convertible Senior Notes is 42.6203 shares per \$1,000 principal amount, which is equivalent to a conversion price of approximately \$23.46 per share, subject to adjustments.
 We use the if-converted method for assumed conversion of the Convertible Senior Notes for the diluted earnings per share calculation.
+The fair value and the effective interest rate of the Convertible Senior Notes as of September 30, 2021 was approximately \$124.2 million and 5.05%, respectively.
+The fair value was based on market prices observable for similar instruments and is considered Level 2 in the fair value hierarchy.

-The interest expense recognized on the Convertible Senior Notes includes approximately \$1.2 million for the aggregate of the contractual coupon interest, and the amortization of the debt issuance costs as of three months ended March 31, 2021.
-Interest on the Convertible Senior Notes began accruing upon issuance and is payable semi-annually.
+The interest expense recognized on the Convertible Senior Notes includes approximately \$1.2 million and \$3.7 million for the aggregate of the contractual coupon interest, and the amortization of the debt issuance costs as of the three and nine months ended September 30, 2021, respectively.
+The interest expense recognized on the Convertible Senior